Yummy Easy Flapjack Recipe

 The Flapjack recipe, we have today, is made from oats, light brown sugar, butter, and of course, golden syrup.
 This dessert is never complete without some golden syrup (in my opinion anyway).
 Once the ingredients have been mixed, the Flapjacks are simply baked in an oven.

 There are other additions one can make to lift this easy flapjack recipe to a whole new level.
 But more on that later, because we have some history to talk about first.

 Unlike most of our recipes, this recipe is quite mysterious in terms of its background.
 However, we do know a few things.
 First of all, we know that the flapjack recipe came from England.
 But apart from that, there is one more thing to note.

 At first, the word “flapjack” was a name for something like an apple flan or apple pie.
 This was its use for a long time, but then something changed.
 Around 1935, it was used for some of the oat-based dishes.
 In the UK, “flapjack” replaced the old names of some recipes.

 Unfortunately, we have no idea what these recipes were called before this name change.
-This is the reason that the roots of this tasty flapjack recipe cannot be traced much farther.
+This is the reason that the roots of this tasty flapjack recipe cannot be traced much further.
 Anyway, we still have an amazing dish to enjoy.

 The More, The Merrier

 Now let’s talk about the additions I mentioned before.
 There are quite some interesting ingredients that are used to make your favorite Flapjack flavors.
 You can achieve these unique flavors as well, simply by experimenting a little.

 I’ll mention a few of the many ingredients that can be used to improve this simple flapjack recipe.
 The first ingredient is the one EVERYONE loves… “Chocolate”.
 Chocolate gives the perfect “chocolate cookie (or biscuit if I may) taste” to your flapjacks.